corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/basic-cordapp/testing.md

 ```

 The `flowStatus` in the response should also be completed.
 Following this step, the `AppleStamp` has been spent,
-and Dave is now the owner of a basket of apples.

 ## Error Scenarios